DiemNewsAndTalks/Diem-News-And-Talks/Diem_Blockchain_Hub.md

   3. It communicates directly with other validators over a hidden network. - The validators network is a private group of permissioned nodes that operate as governors of the ledger maintaining the legitmacy of transactions that are being added to the blockchain.

-  4. It may be configured to store either all the historical data or part of the historical data from the Diem Blockchain.
+  4. It may be configured to store either all the historical data or part of the historical data from the Diem Blockchain. - This is due to the set-up by which the validator chooses to pre-configure the settings of thier node which will carry either the whole ledger or just individual sections.

   5. It uses its State Synchronizer component to “catch up” to the latest state of the blockchain. - If a validator node is turned off for a while, the state synchronizer will act as a recall component to allow the node to sync up to date with the othe participants on the network.